 - 3.4.
 An early years steering board was established in order to provide clear governance and accountability for the implementation of the strategy.
 This board reports to the Children and Young People Thematic Board and draws its membership from across the community planning partnership. - 3.5.
 Following extensive consultation an implementation plan was developed prior to full implementation in the autumn of 2013.
 This "integrated operational plan" now runs to sixty-nine pages and comprises 60 broad action areas.
-This form sthe totality of Renfrewshire's "Families First" early years strategy.
+This forms the totality of Renfrewshire's "Families First" early years strategy.
 The impact evaluation which is the subject of the current report, reports on the impact of this strategy on children and families across Renfrewshire. - 3.6.
 In order to determine the impact and effectiveness in achieving agreed outcomes an evaluation plan was developed.
-This comprises two strands: - I. an outcome focussed self evaluation framework involving ongoing monitoring of the implementation plan by the evaluation team and - II. an external evaluation. - 3.7.
+This comprises two strands: - an outcome focussed self evaluation framework involving ongoing monitoring of the implementation plan by the evaluation team and - II. an external evaluation.

 The first strand is assessed using the impact evaluation process.
-The second strand is being evaluated by a team from the University of Glasgow. - 3.8.
+The second strand is being evaluated by a team from the University of Glasgow.

+- 3.7.
+The family-centred approach within the locality includes the development of a 'core team model' after a period of consultation with families in each locality and partners across the Community Planning Partnership. - 3.8.
 The Families First core teams were established in Linwood and Ferguslie localities in November 2013.
 Three additional core teams were established in Foxbar, Gallowhill and Johnstone localities in April 2016. - 3.9.
 The teams offer targeted support to families and universal support through groups / drop in sessions. - 3.10.
 The external evaluation of the first two years of the family centred "core team" approach in Linwood and Ferguslie by Glasgow University reported in May 2015 and a summary of the final report is available on request.
 The key findings of the evaluation report were "overwhelmingly positive". - 3.11.
-The number of families who have received targeted support from the Foxbar Families First core teams to date is 59.
+The number of families in Ferguslie who have received targeted support from the Ferguslie Families First core teams to date is 257.
 Referrals to the teams come mainly from self-referrals, schools, pre-5 centres, health and Social Work. - 3.12.
-Income advice offered to families in the Foxbar locality has resulted in over £76,055 of income generated and over £5,776 of debt managed. - 3.13.
+Income advice offered to families in Ferguslie locality has resulted in over £918,574 of income generated and over £102,110 of debt managed. - 3.13.
 The impact evaluation report which is presented at this board meeting provides evidence that in addition to the "core team approach", the families first" strategy in general is having a significant impact on children and their families across Renfrewshire.